-Overhead lights illuminate the water and attract the squid which gather in the shaded area under the boat.
+Squid jigging vessels have overhead lights which illuminate the water and attract squid, which then gather in the shaded area under the boat.